-We have a noncancelable operating lease that included certain tenant improvement allowances and is subject to base lease payments, which escalate over the term of the lease, additional charges for common area maintenance and other costs.
-The lease originally expired in May 2019.
-In July 2018, we entered into a lease amendment to our facility lease.
-The amendment reduced the space we lease from 24,494 square feet to 20,508 square feet and extended the lease term to May 2023.
-Rent expense for the three months ended September 30, 2018 and 2017 was \$0.3 million and \$0.3 million, respectively.
-Rent expense for the nine months ended September 30, 2018 and 2017 was \$0.8 million and \$0.7 million, respectively.
+We have a non-cancelable facility lease that is subject to base lease payments, which escalate over the term of the lease, additional charges for common area maintenance and other costs.
+In July 2018, we entered into a lease amendment that reduced the space we lease from 24,494 square feet to 20,508 square feet and extended the lease term to May 2023.
+With the lease amendment, we do not have an option to extend the lease.

-Future minimum payments under the non-cancelable operating lease as of September 30, 2018 are as follows (in thousands):
+Future minimum payments under the non-cancelable facility lease and reconciliation to the operating lease liability as of September 30, 2019 were as follows (in thousands):